6 Oct 2021 • BLOG - News

-Make sure to choose a service that offers tools for tracking and analyzing the newsletters you send, since it’s important to see how your audience responds to the emails you’re sending them.
-Most newsletter services offer tracking of delivery, opens, clicks, and unsubscribes, which are the essential figures in measuring your efforts.
+Make sure to choose a service that offers tools for tracking and analyzing the newsletters you send.
+It’s important to see how your audience responds to the emails you’re sending them.
+Most newsletter services offer tracking of delivery, opens, clicks, and unsubscribes, which are essential in measuring your efforts.

 Here are the main metrics explained:

-- Open rate: The percentage of subscribers who have opened the newsletter.
+- Open rate: The percentage of subscribers who opened the newsletter.

-- Click rate: The percentage of recipients who have clicked on at least one link or call-to-action.
+- Click rate: The percentage of recipients who clicked at least one link or call-to-action.

-- Conversions and/or revenue per click: The percentage of readers who have executed the desired action after left clicking on the target page (purchase, download, read complete blog article, etc.).
+- Conversions and/or revenue per click: The percentage of readers who executed the desired action after clicking on the target page (purchase, download, read blog article, etc.).

-- Unsubscribe rate: The percentage of users that have cancelled their newsletter subscription.
+- Unsubscribe rate: The percentage of users that canceled their newsletter subscription.